mbbx6spp/styleguides/bash/README.md

 The above provides good material to get started and also for reference later on as you write better and better Bash scripts.

+## Appropriateness

+Here I will shed light on when I think it is appropriate to use Bash for a task instead of the plethora of other shell, scripting, or compiled langauges available to us every day.

+Appropriate uses for a Bash script are:

+* glueing together various shell commands and handling errors appropriately
+* anything that should not require any special runtimes, interpreters or langauges installed on the target run hosts.
+* any script that does not require using a data structure more complex than an array.
+(Yes, Bash 4 has support for associative arrays now, but most of our target systems are still Bash 3.)

 ## Conventions

 TODO